 Noopept Safety & Side Effects

-By the registered manufactures of Noopept, the substance has been deemed safe in clinical trials.
+By the registered manufacturers of Noopept, the substance has been deemed safe in clinical trials.
 Their drug studies have shown it to be effective and low in toxicity at the recommended dosages.
 There is limited data to suggest dangerous overdoses can occur however, it is a very potent compound and needs to be treated with care.
 The likelihood of overdose, whether it be life threatening or not, is higher than with the racetam family.
 Overdose will likely lead to unpleasant side effects like headaches, irritabaility, etc. Below are some of the common side effects of Noopept that are likely to occur at higher dosages.

 - Gastrointestinal Problems